 1.2.
 Summary of main joint challenges

+Reference: point (b) of Article 17(3), point (b) of Article 17(9)

 1.2.1.
 Context of the programme, including EU major strategic orientations

-The programme context is based on the following key sources of information: a) Seventh report on economic, social and territorial cohesion.
-My Region, My Europe, Our Future – 2017; b) State of the European Territory – Contribution to the debate on Cohesion Policy post 2020 - ESPON – 2019; c) Territorial Agenda 2030 - 2019; d) Synergies between IE and Smart Specialisation’, JRC Technical Report 2018; e) Evaluation reports – Interreg Europe 2014-2020 programme – 2020; f) EC website.

-The EU is committed to deliver results on several strategies over the coming decades, and the contribution of cohesion policy is key.
+The European Union (EU) is committed to deliver results on several strategies over the coming decades, and the contribution of cohesion policy is key.

 The rapid rise of digital technologies is making science and innovation more open, collaborative, and global.
 The three goals for EU research and innovation policy, summarised as Open Innovation, Open Science and Open to the World show how research and innovation contribute across the European Commission’s political priorities.
 Europe needs to become more inventive, reacting more quickly to changing market conditions and consumer preferences in order to become an innovation-friendly society and economy.
 The key drivers of research and innovation are most effectively addressed at the regional level.